The Silence of the Mole

 Director: Anais Taracena

-Join us during the festival for a conversation via VLAFF’s FACEBOOK LIVE with director from and Youth Jury.
-Sat Sept 3 – 11:00 PT
+Join us during for a conversation via VLAFF’s FACEBOOK LIVE with director Anais Taracena and the 2022 Youth Jury.
+Sat Sept 3 – 10:30 AM PT

 A lo largo de la década de 1970, el periodista Elías Barahona, alias “El Topo”, se infiltró en el seno de uno de los gobiernos más represores de Guatemala.
 Buscando develar la historia de este individuo reservado y único, “El silencio del topo”, captura los momentos en que las revelaciones del pasado sondean las grietas en los muros de silencio que rodean la historia oculta de este país.